Foreverland/SYNCPropertyMapper/README.md

 * `id`s should match `remoteID`
 * Reserved attributes should be prefixed with the `entityName` (`type` becomes `userType`, `description` becomes `userDescription` and so on).
 In the JSON they don't need to change, you can keep `type` and `description` for example.
 A full list of reserved attributes can be found [here](https://github.com/SyncDB/NSManagedObject-HYPPropertyMapper/blob/master/Source/NSManagedObject%2BHYPPropertyMapper.m#L265)

-## Custom
+## User Info keys

-If you want to map your Core Data attribute with a JSON attribute that has different naming, you can do by adding `hyper.remoteKey` in the user info box with the value you want to map.

 ![Remote mapping documentation](https://raw.githubusercontent.com/SyncDB/NSManagedObject-HYPPropertyMapper/master/Resources/userInfo_documentation.png)

+* If you want to map your Core Data identifier (key) attribute with a JSON attribute that has different naming, you can do by adding `hyper.remoteKey` in the user info box with the value you want to map.
+* If you don't want to export attribute / relationship, you can prohibit exporting by adding `hyper.nonExportable` in the user info.

 ## Attribute Types